 Hearing Aids with Tinnitus Management Programs

 As tinnitus frequently appears in hearing loss cases, hearing aid manufacturers have included tinnitus management options with their hearing aids.
-Generally speaking, hearing aids amplify sounds in our environment, making listening easier with tinnitus.
+Generally speaking, hearing aids amplify sounds in our environment, making listening easier.
 At the same time, sound therapy programs provide masking effects to overpower the sounds of tinnitus, providing relief.

 Hearing aids are prescribed after your hearing abilities have been assessed.
 A few exemplary hearing aids with tinnitus management programs are outlined below.

 Widex is a Danish hearing aid manufacturer that offers a ground-breaking tinnitus treatment option, ZEN Tinnitus Therapy.
 ZEN is a comprehensive treatment option that consists of four elements:

 1) Counseling, cognitive, behavioral intervention to alter the interpretation of tinnitus sounds;

 2) Amplification to assist the brain and auditory system in hearing;

 3) Fractal tones, or Zen Tones, to provide acoustic stimulation and mask the sounds of tinnitus;

 4) Relaxation, achieved through behavioral exercises and sleep management strategies.
 ZEN Tinnitus Therapy is available on a number of Widex hearing aids, as well as in ZEN2Go, a standalone device for those who do not experience hearing loss.